 Parking at the school

-You can park by the school and pay 50 kr (via Vipps if possible) for a private car.
-You also find charging points for electrical cars at the school parking, as well as clean drinking water and rubbish bins.
+You can also find charging points for electrical cars at the school parking (summer 2021), as well as clean drinking water and rubbish bins.

 From the parking, follow the sign to the path towards Einangen.
 This is a good path that goes through an easy terrain with small crags and hills.
 The path goes to the north of the lake Einangsvannet and south of the hill 290.
 Remember not to disturb the sheep and keep your dog on a leash.

 Continue further up until you see the lake Forsvatnet further down on your left hand side.
 This is where the path splits in two directions, so you need to decide if you want to continue up to the top of the mountain or go directly down to the beach.